Extortion Attorney in Los Angeles, CA

-In California, Extortion (Penal Code 518), commonly known as "blackmail," is the obtaining of money or property from another by threats (oral or written) of future harm.
-Threats include:
+In California, extortion (Penal Code 518), commonly known as "blackmail," is the act of obtaining of money or property from another by threats (oral or written) of future harm.

-- Threats of bodily harm to the person or property of the victim or to a third person;
+- Threats of bodily harm to the person or property of the victim or another person

-- Threats to expose any harmful or embarrassing information related to the victim; or
+- Threats to expose harmful or embarrassing information related to the victim

 The crime of extortion should not be confused with the crimes of robbery, bribery, or

-Robbery is the crime of taking another's personal property force or fear.
-The main differences between robbery and extortion is that extortion involves the threat of future violence while robbery involves the threat of present violence, and in robbery the property is taken against the victim's will while in extortion the property is obtained with the consent (coerced and unwilling) of the victim.
+corruption.
+The main difference between robbery and extortion is that extortion involves the threat of future violence, while robbery involves the threat of present violence.
+In robbery, the property is taken against the victim's will, while in extortion, the property is obtained with the consent (coerced and unwilling) of the victim.

 Sentencing and Punishment

-As criminal defense attorneys we represent and defend those people accused of the crime of Extortion.
-As a general rule, we do not represent victims of extortion but there may be a way we can assist you.
-Generally, if you are being extorted you have two options:
+As criminal defense lawyers, we represent and defend those accused of extortion.
+As a general rule, we do not represent victims of extortion, but there may be a way we can assist you.
+Generally, if you are being extorted, you have two options:

-- Contact a skilled criminal defense attorney.
-The attorney can conduct a thorough investigation and may be able to prevent any embarrassing facts from going public.
-The attorney can assist by sending “cease and desist” letters to the perpetrator.
-An attorney could also put you in touch with law enforcement to convey your side of the story.These actions may ultimately obtain the desired result and that is that the extortion and threats will stop, or
+- Contact a defense attorney.
+They can conduct a thorough investigation and may be able to prevent any embarrassing facts from going public.
+They can also send a “cease and desist” letter to the perpetrator and put you in touch with law enforcement.
+This may ultimately obtain the desired result, which is that the threats will stop.

-- File a police report.
+- File a report with the police.
 This works some of the time but most law enforcement agencies are not eager to conduct a criminal investigation unless there is a celebrity or a huge sum of money involved.

 If you have been involved in an extortion charge, contact our office today to discuss your legal options.
 Your initial consultation is free!